Sam enjoys crocheting, sculpting, DIY crafts, reading, writing, and traveling with her family.

 Have a Pooh Parade!

-Hope you have fun making your Winnie the Pooh inspired hats and enjoy wearing them!
-If you have any questions please feel free to ask in the comments below.
-I would also love if you shared what you've made!
+Hope you have fun making your Winnie-the-Pooh-inspired hats and enjoy wearing them!
+If you have any questions, please feel free to ask in the comments below.
+I would also love it if you shared what you've made!

 Do you have or know where i can purchase a Tigger hat pattern?

 Samantha Harris (author) from New York on February 21, 2014: